poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-In this example, `ClassA` is calculating 10% of a value, and in order to calculate that value, it's reusing the functionality exposed by `ClassB`.
+In this example, `ClassA` is calculating 10% of the value, and in order to calculate that value, it's reusing the functionality exposed by `ClassB`.

 ![2](https://cchacin.github.io/public/images/dependency-injection-in-java/2.png)